alexkasema/alx-backend-user-data/0x03-user_authentication_service/README.md

 If the login information is incorrect, use flask.abort to respond with a 401 HTTP status.

 Otherwise, create a new session for the user, store it the session ID as a cookie with key "session_id" on the response and return a JSON payload of the form
+## auth.py
+In this task, you will implement the Auth.get_user_from_session_id method.
+It takes a single session_id string argument and returns the corresponding User or None.

+If the session ID is None or no user is found, return None.
+Otherwise return the corresponding user.

+Remember to only use public methods of self._db.